 People tend to take for granted the technological advances inherent in today’s jet airplanes.
-The Boeing 777, for example, which was first flown commercially by United Airlines in 1995, has unbelievable power.
-Its gigantic GE-90 engines kick out more than 111,000 horsepower, and during takeoff, the engines take in 2 million cubic feet of air per minute.
-Compare that horsepower to the RMS Titanic, the state-of-the-art transportation marvel of 1912.
-The Titanic’s steam engines, powered by 159 coal furnaces, produced only about 46,000 horsepower.
+For example, the Boeing 777, which was first flown commercially by United Airlines in 1995, has unbelievable power.
+Each of its gigantic GE-90 engines produces more than 111,000 horsepower, and during take-off, the engines take in 2 million cubic feet (56,634 cubic meters) of air per minute.
+Needless to say, transportation technology has come a long way since the days of the RMS Titanic, the state-of-the-art ocean liner completed in 1912.
+All together, the Titanic’s steam engines, powered by 159 coal furnaces, only produced about 46,000 horsepower.

 Lucky 7s for the Boeing fleet: